Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-The SHE-SOT model mechanism shares with the STT the basic concept of the angular momentum transfer from carrier spin-current to magnetization torque.
-As a consequence, the dominant component of the SHE-SOT in this picture is damping-like and takes the form \cite{Ando2008b}, ${\bf T}=(\gamma J_s^{\rm SHE}/V){\bf m}\times({\bf m}\times{\boldsymbol\zeta})$.
-Here ${\bf m}={\bf M}/M_{\rm s}$ is the unitary magnetization direction of the recording magnet of volume $V$, $M_{\rm s}$ being the saturation magnetization, and ${\boldsymbol\zeta}$ is a unit vector of the in-plane spin-polarization of the out-of-plane SHE spin current.
-The magnitude of the injected SHE spin current into the magnet is modelled as, $J_s^{\rm SHE}=\eta\theta_{\rm sh}A(\hbar/2e)\sigma_0 E$ where $\eta$ is the spin-injection efficiency across the NM/FM interface of area $A$, $\theta_{\rm sh}=(2e/\hbar)\sigma_{\rm sh}/\sigma_0$ is the spin-Hall angle in the NM material of spin-Hall conductivity $\sigma_{\rm sh}$ and electrical conductivity $\sigma_0$, and ${\bf E}\perp{\boldsymbol\zeta}$ is the applied in-plane electric field.
-The SHE-SOT, being damping-like, directly competes with the damping term in the Landau-Lifshitz-Gilbert (LLG) equation of magnetization dynamics.
-This is favorable because the critical current for switching does not have to reach the value necessary for overcoming the magnetic anisotropy barrier that separates spin-up and spin-down memory states.
-For a damping-like torque, the critical current has to overcome the magnetic anisotropy barrier multiplied by the Gilbert damping factor, the latter being typically $\ll 1$ \cite{Ralph2008}.
+We mentioned in the introduction that two main model mechanisms have been proposed to generate SOT.
+SHE originates from asymmetric spin deflection in the bulk of, e.g., a heavy metal induced by spin-orbit coupling.
+Such a deflection induces a pure spin current, transverse to the direction of the applied electrical current, that is subsequently absorbed in the adjacent magnetic layer, as depicted in Fig.~\ref{fig-SOT-STT}(b).
+The SHE-SOT model mechanism shares with the STT the basic concept of the angular momentum transfer from a carrier spin current to magnetization torque.
+As a consequence, the dominant component of the SHE-SOT in this picture is damping-like and takes the form \cite{Ando2008b},

+in units of eV/m$^3$.
+Here $j_{\rm s}^{\rm SHE}$ is the SHE spin current density absorbed by the recording magnet of thickness $t_{\rm F}$, and ${\boldsymbol\zeta}$ is a unit vector of the in-plane spin-polarization of the out-of-plane SHE spin current.
+The magnitude of the injected SHE spin current density into the magnet is modelled as $j_{\rm s}^{\rm SHE}=(\hbar/2e)\eta\theta_{\rm sh}\sigma_{\rm N} E$, where $\eta$ is the spin-injection efficiency across the NM/FM interface, also called transparency, $\theta_{\rm sh}=\sigma_{\rm sh}/\sigma_{\rm N}$ is the spin-Hall angle in the nonmagnetic material of spin-Hall conductivity $\sigma_{\rm sh}$ [expressed in units of $\Omega^{-1}$~m$^{-1}$] and electrical conductivity $\sigma_{\rm N}$, and ${\bf E}\perp{\boldsymbol\zeta}$ is the applied in-plane electric field.
+The SHE-SOT, being damping-like, directly competes with the damping term in the LLG equation of magnetization dynamics.
+This situation favors the current-induced switching of in-plane magnetized layers, as, for a damping-like torque, the critical current has to overcome the magnetic anisotropy barrier multiplied by the Gilbert damping factor $\alpha$, the latter being typically $\ll 1$ \cite{Ralph2008}.